 One of the key phytonutrients found in pineapple is bromelain that has long been recognised for its anti-inflammatory and anti-microbial effects.

 Both fresh and tinned pineapple counts towards your five-a-day target, but if you go for the tinned variety, choose a can with no added sugar or salt.
 An 80g portion, or one average slice, counts as one of your five-a-day.
 One 150ml glass of pineapple juice also counts, but be aware that this is high in sugars and can be damaging to teeth.
+For this reason, one 150ml glass can only count as one portion of your 5-a-day regardless of the amount consumed.

 Can pineapple help protect against cardiovascular disease?